 - Does the station have cycle parking facilities?

 - Does the public transport service allow you to book on-carriage bicycles?

 - How far is the destination from the public transport route?

-- Can you use a shared-bike service such as NOW dublinbikes or CocaCola Zero Bikes?
+- Can you use a shared-bike service such as dublinbikes or TFI Bikes?